1985–86 Greek Football Cup: Tournament details

 Totally 76 teams participated, 16 from Alpha Ethniki, 20 from Beta, and 40 from Gamma.
 It was held in 7 rounds, included final.
 An additional round was held between first and second, with 6 matches, in order that the teams would continue to be 32.

-It was an interesting edition, with the eternal enemies, Panathinaikos and Olympiacos, to contest the final after 11 years.
+The eternal enemies, Panathinaikos and Olympiacos contested the final after 11 years.
 Olympiacos had eliminated "big three of Thessaloniki" (PAOK, Aris, and Iraklis), while Panathinaikos only one Alpha Ethniki team, AEK Athens, in semi-finals.
 In the final, that was held in Olympic Stadium, the common home of all three teams of former P.O.K. that year, Panathinaikos achieved an impressive 4–0 victory against their opponent, completing one successful season with the win of the double.

 There were nevertheless many unusual events.
 Cup holders, AEL, were eliminated by Panseraikos in the first round.
 Panionios were eliminated by Naoussa, as well.
 PAOK struggled to qualify against Anagennisi Giannitsa, with score 6–5 in penalty shoot-out.
 Eventually, a memorable fact took place, as HFF allocated the 1/5 of crude income of the final in favour of the aims of UNICEF.